Published: May 20, 2020

 A common data format

-A lot of digital transformation techniques stand behind every system integration method.
-A system integrator provides services of
+A lot of digital transformation techniques stand behind modern system integration methods.
+A typical system integrator provides services of:

-• setting the priority of system integration activities,
+• setting up the priority of system integration activities

 Keep system integration going smooth: maintenance and support

 Every enterprise-grade business operates with large amounts of data via multiple interfaces and versatile business processes.
-The price of a single mistake may be too high and even ruin the business.
-Besides, companies constantly develop and face new business tasks.
-That is why a system integrator often becomes a long-term partner that takes care of the whole system, prevents failures, implements further improvements, develops new functionality and ensures an overall result.
+The price of a single mistake may be too high.
+Besides, companies constantly develop and face new business challenges.
+That is why a system integrator often becomes a long-term partner that proactively monitors the whole system, typically provides L2 and L3 levels of support, prevents failures, fixes bugs, implements further improvements, develops new functionality, and ensures an overall system performance and reliability.

 Benefits of system integration